Subdivisions and Additions

-Bridlemile contains at least 52 sub-divisions.
+Bridlemile contains at least 52 sub-divisions and/or additions.
 Most of them came into being after World War II.

 A typical sub-division is a plot of land, like a farm or an estate, that a land developer has purchased, upgraded with utilities and streets, and divided into lots, which are sold to individual home buyers.